byjackpierce/Comprehensible-Input-AI-Demo/README.md

 ## About Me & Project Goals

-I'm learning software development and LLM integration through this project.
-With basic Python skills (mainly Jupyter notebooks and data work), I'm using this project to explore:
+I'm learning software development (back end) and LLM integration through this project.
+I already have basic Python skills (mainly Jupyter notebooks and data work), I'm using this project to explore:
 - LLM development and API integration
 - Web application development with Flask
 - Modern web development practices